 The Trust provides services from its main hospital site in Gorleston-on-Sea, Norfolk and a small number of other local sites.

-Policies, procedures, governance and legal arrangements are robust, ensuring that proper checks and due diligence are applied in employment procedures to ensure compliance with legislation and NHS employment check standards.
+Policies, procedures, governance and legal arrangements are robust, to ensure that proper checks and due diligence are applied in employment procedures maintaining compliance with legislation and NHS employment check standards.

 All colleagues working at the Trust have a personal responsibility for the prevention of slavery and human trafficking, with our procurement department having lead responsibility for overall compliance.
-Mandatory training for all staff includes awareness and consideration of duties in relation to modern slavery and human trafficking, taking appropriate action in relation to any concerns and working with partner organisations when relevant.
-The Trust's safeguarding policies provide further guidance and clear reporting procedures.
-They are reviewed every three years as a minimum.
+Mandatory training for all staff includes awareness and consideration of duties in relation to modern slavery and human trafficking, taking appropriate action in relation to any concerns and working with partner organisations where relevant.
+The Trust's safeguarding policies provide further guidance and clear reporting procedures, and the Trust has adopted the NHS Freedom to Speak Up Policy.
+These policies are reviewed every three years as a minimum.
+Over the last year, the Trust has also introduced an external independent Guardian Service for improved staff assurance in raising any concerns.
 In addition, the Safeguarding Team is available to colleagues, providing specialist advice and support.